-SB/RH Holdings, LLC., a Delaware limited liability company ("SB/RH", or the "Company"), is a diversified global branded consumer products company.
-SB/RH Holdings, LLC, is a wholly owned subsidiary of Spectrum Brands Holdings, Inc. ("SB Holdings").
+Spectrum Brands Holdings, Inc., a Delaware corporation ("SB Holdings"), is a diversified global branded consumer products company.
 SB Holdings' common stock trades on the New York Stock Exchange (the "NYSE") under the symbol "SPB."

-Unless the context indicates otherwise, the terms the "Company," "Spectrum," "we," "our" or "us" are used to refer to SB/RH and its subsidiaries.
+Unless the context indicates otherwise, the terms the "Company," "Spectrum," "we," "our" or "us" are used to refer to SB Holdings and its subsidiaries.